 Complaints, enquiries and feedback

-The Natural History Museum tries to meet the highest standards when collecting and using personal information.
+The Museum strives to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

 How to contact us